Lucifer-00007/IntroToGitHub/README.md

 ## *GitHub  is  one  of  the  world's  best  platform  to share  your  coding  skills*.

 - It is a website where millions of developers gather every day to collaborate on open source software.
-- It's also the place that hosts billions of lines of code, and also a place where users of software go to report issues they might have.
+- It's also the place that hosts billions of lines of code, and also where users can "report issues" that they might have related to a software that's shared by a developer.
 - Learn all the most important pieces of GitHub that you should know as a developer.